Labour's pressure on Wilkinson backfires

 Mr English said there was no evidence that Ms Wilkinson's actions or inactions contributed to the mine disaster.

-Next story in Political: Key says MP never asked to cross floor on oath bill
+Next story in Politics: Key says MP never asked to cross floor on oath bill

 Copyright © 2012, Radio New Zealand